 Are you looking for rhyming songs for your preschool or kindergarten-aged kids?
 Here is a list of some of my favorites.
-These fun songs are great rhyming activities for circle time, story time, for brain breaks, transitions, morning meetings.
+These fun songs are great rhyming activities for circle time, story time, brain breaks, transitions, morning meetings.

 I Want to Rhyme

 This song from Move to Learn MS is a fun one that will really also get kids moving.
 The song will really help kids listen for the ending of each word.

 I couldn’t find a video for this one….and I do not want to post a video of myself singing on the internet.
 But, I think you can you can pick it up quickly.
 This is sung to the tune of the Muffin Man.
 Do you know two rhyming words, rhyming words, rhyming words?Do you know two rhyming words?
 They sound a lot alike.Cat and bat are rhyming words, rhyming words, rhyming wordsCat and bat are rhyming words.
 They sound a lot alike.
 You can change the rhyming words in the verse with new words.
 Get silly and make up some nonsense words if you like.

 Here is a lovely demonstration by The Library of Virginia of a fun, interactive rhyming song.

 Jim Gill songs are so much fun and are great to get kids to move.
 His list of dancing songs includes 8 pairs of silly rhyming dances.

 Here is another fun rhyming song by Jim Gill.
 This one combines rhyming with colors, body parts, and movement.

 Here’s another rhyming color song.
 This one by Songdrops is fun and VERY fast-paced.